Wish Upon: Box office

 Wish Upon grossed $14.3 million in the United States and Canada, and $9.2 million in other territories, for a worldwide total of $23.5 million, against a production budget of $12 million.

 In North America, Wish Upon was released alongside the opening of War for the Planet of the Apes, as well as the wide expansion of The Big Sick, and was projected to gross $8–10 million from 2,100 theaters in its opening weekend.
 It made $376,000 from Thursday night previews at 1,659 theaters and $2.3 million on its first day.
 It went on to debut to $5.5 million for its opening weekend, finishing seventh at the box office.

 Critical response

 The film received negative reviews from critics.

-Andrew Barker of Variety wrote: "By any normal standards, teen horror flick Wish Upon is a pretty bad movie.
-But its badness is of such a distinct and kooky character that it can’t help but exert an inadvertent charm."
+Andrew Barker of Variety wrote, "By any normal standards, teen horror flick Wish Upon is a pretty bad movie.
+But its badness is of such a distinct and kooky character that it can't help but exert an inadvertent charm."
+The Observer's Simran Hans gave it 2/5 stars, writing, "Fashioning itself as a teen horror, Wish Upon is far too tame for most actual adolescents".
+Robbie Collin of The Daily Telegraph wrote, "Wish Upon tries to put a millennial spin on the premise, but fumbles everything it sets out to do so extravagantly, the film itself feels like the result of some kind of diabolical, chimpanzee-fingered pact."
+He gave it 1/5 stars.
+The Timess Ed Potton also gave it 1/5 stars, writing, "Seldom has a teen protagonist been as annoying as the one in this high-concept high-school horror...
+Somewhere in here there's a message about the perils of peer pressure and the cruelty of social media, but it's submerged below all the stagey angst and telegraphed peril.
+By the end you're hoping that Clare gets her just deserts."

+Emily Yoshida of Vulture called the film "a deeply silly midsummer lark that makes up for the fact that it's about nothing by being incredibly entertaining."
+The San Francisco Chronicles Peter Hartlaub called it "a summer movie that delivers a lowest-common-denominator good time, and mostly succeeds", and gave it 2/4 stars.